Niraja85/The-Shaurya-Fitness/TESTING.md

 ## PEP8 Validation

-All pages were run through the official [Pep8ci](https://pep8ci.herokuapp.com/) validator to ensure all code was pep8 compliant.
+All pages were run through the official [Pep8ci](https://pep8ci.herokuapp.com/) validator to ensure All code was pep8 compliant.
 No Errors were found. errors due to long lines were corrected.

 *Go back to the [top](#table-of-contents)*